dotsimulate/TDFam/docs/config-reference.md

 Manifest fields are the preferred place for per-operator metadata.
 Config tables define family-level defaults and bulk presentation behavior.

+> **Note:** Changes to config tables take effect after reinitializing the extension or uncooking and recooking the `TDFam_create` component.

 ## Config Tables

 ### `settings`